qmk/qmk_firmware/keyboards/rotary_numpad/readme.md

 ![rotary_numpad](https://i.imgur.com/GwEH4WOh.jpeg)

-*A short description of the keyboard/project*
+This is a personal project of mine where I wanted a number pad that I can put on the left side of keyboard that doesn't have a numberpad.
+I fell in love with the feel of rotary encoders on my 3d printer, so added three to be able to play around with.

 * Keyboard Maintainer: [rabijl](https://github.com/rabijl)
 * Hardware Supported: Sparkfun Pro Micro 5V (atmega32u4)
 * Hardware Availability: https://www.sparkfun.com/products/12640

-This is a personal project of mine where I wanted a number pad that I can put on the left \
-side of keyboard that doesn't have a numberpad.
-I fell in love with the feel of rotary encoders \
-on my 3d printer, so added three to be able to play around with.

 ## How to build from scratch